Urban-Analytics/RAMP-UA/microsim/opencl/README.md

-# RAMP GPU
+# RAMP OpenCL

-Implementation of the [RAMP Urban Analytics model](https://github.com/Urban-Analytics/RAMP-UA) in OpenCL.
+This contains the code for the OpenCL implementation of the timestep model.
 This can run with high performance on the GPU or CPU.

 ![User Interface](img/ramp_ui.png)